genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 .. note:: **When should you use a masked genome?**

-          We generally don’t recommend using masked genome, as it relates to the loss of information (after mapping, some "unique" sequences may not be truly unique) and does not guarantee 100% accuracy and sensitivity (e.g. masking cannot be absolutely perfect).
+          We generally do not recommend using masked genome, as it relates to the loss of information (after mapping, some "unique" sequences may not be truly unique) and does not guarantee 100% accuracy and sensitivity (e.g. masking cannot be absolutely perfect).
 Moreover, it can lead to the increase in number of falsely mapped reads.

-- SOFT-MASKED

-  In soft-masked reference genomes, repeats and low complexity regions are also detected but in this case they are masked by converting to a lowercase variants of the base (e.g. acgt).
+- In **soft-masked** reference genomes, repeats and low complexity regions are also detected but in this case they are masked by converting to a lowercase variants of the base (e.g. acgt).